gpschool/gpschool.github.io/index.md

 Initiative](http://ml.dcs.shef.ac.uk/odss/) we have also begun a series of schools on "Data Science" starting with the first in Kenya June 2015.

-Neil will also be presenting on Gaussian processes at the [2015 Sydney Machine Learning Summer School](http://nbviewer.ipython.org/github/SheffieldML/notebook/blob/master/lab_classes/mlss/index.ipynb).
+Neil also presented on Gaussian processes at the [2015 Sydney Machine Learning Summer School](http://nbviewer.ipython.org/github/SheffieldML/notebook/blob/master/lab_classes/mlss/index.ipynb).